ThorpeJosh/image-sorting-tool/README.md

 This tool is multithreaded to increase performance on high speed storage such as SSDs.

 No data in the source directory is altered.
-It is only read from and then copy operations are performed during the sorting process.
+It only reads from the source, and then copy operations are performed during the sorting process.

 ## Installation
 The tool can be run on Linux, MacOS and Windows provided the following requirements are met